yangjiang3973/learn-vue/dev-diary.md

 # 2020-11-10

-1. (TODO) refactor observer for `Array`
+1. (DONE) refactor observer for `Array`

-    1. (TODO)the first level is data, which is obj, I do not find it is necessary to check if the first level is array.
+    1. (DONE)the first level is data, which is obj, I do not find it is necessary to check if the first level is array.

         otherwise need to check type when create observer instance, like vue use `create()`